pentaho/pentaho-platform-plugin-common-ui/docs/platform/visual/samples/bar-d3-sandbox/step3-view-creation.md

 ---
-title: Part 3 - Creating the view
+title: Step 3 - Creating the view
 description: Walks you through the creation of the Bar visualization view.
 parent-path: .
 parent-title: Create a custom Bar chart visualization using D3